 Learn more about the Myositis Support Group, a free support and education group held monthly at Hospital for Special Surgery.

-Summary prepared by Suzan Fischbein, LMSW, Myositis Support Group Coordinator
+Summary prepared by Suzan Fischbein, LCSW, Myositis Support Group Coordinator